g4stly/gofast/README.md

 == GoFast ==
-Golang web framework written in golang.
+Golang starter-kit written in golang.
 Very not finished.
 TODO: implement creation of new controllers from command line